- When to Seek Care

-Intussusception is the telescoping of one segment of intestine into another
+- Intussusception is the infolding (telescoping) of one segment of the intestine within another.

 What happens during intussusception?

 During intussusception, a segment of bowel (intussusceptum) telescopes into a more distal segment (intussuscipiens), and drags the associated mesentery, vessels, and nerves with it.
 This results in compression of the veins, followed by swelling of the region leading to obstruction and a subsequent decrease in blood flow to the affected part of the intestine.
 Most cases affect the ileocolic region of the intestine (where the small intestine meets the large intestine).

 The compression of blood vessels in the involved intestine reduces the supply of blood to the affected intestine.
 If the blood supply is greatly reduced, the involved intestine may swell, causing an obstruction, or even die (become gangrenous) and bleed.
 It also may rupture and lead to abdominal infection and shock.

 Intussusception is an emergency and requires immediate attention.

 Most cases of intussusception occur in children between 5 months and 1 year of age.
 Boys develop the condition two times more often than girls.
 Intussusception can also occur in adults and older children, although it is uncommon.